Curtis LeMay: World War II bomber, cold warrior, and judo champion

 It was a mutually beneficial cultural exchange.
 American judo players like Staff Sgt.
 George Harris proved that big, athletic Western fighters could compete at the highest levels, and by the late 1950s, even Olympic-caliber Japanese judoka started adding weight training to their routines.

-Moreover, SAC’s competitive judo team became a national force.
+Moreover, SAC’s competitive judo team became a national tour de force.
 In 1957, Harris (who had only studied judo for only five years) won the Grand Championship at the National AAU Judo Championships in Hawaii.
-The Air Force team captured the National Five-Man Team Championship that same year, then successfully defended it the following year.
+The Air Force team as a whole captured the National Five-Man Team Championship that same year, then successfully defended it the year after.

 LeMay’s judo program eventually wound down during the Vietnam era.
-Downed B-52 crews over Southeast Asia had little practical use for hand-to-hand combat techniques, and by the mid-1980s, Air Force physical conditioning had shifted almost entirely toward cardiovascular fitness and weight management.
+Downed B-52 crews over Southeast Asia had little practical use for hand-to-hand combat techniques, and by the mid-1980s, Air Force PT had shifted almost entirely toward cardiovascular fitness and weight management.

 The Strategic Air Command Judo Association evolved through several name changes.
 First came the Air Force Judo Association, then the Armed Forces Judo Association, and finally, in 1969, the United States Judo Association (USJA).
 By the 1990s, the USJA had 10,000 members.

-More importantly, discharged Air Force judo instructors carried the art into civilian life.
-They opened schools in garages and YMCAs across Middle America, places where Asian martial arts may never have existed before.
+A more outsized after effect came when discharged Air Force judo instructors carried the art into their civilian lives.
+They opened judo schools across Middle America, places where Asian martial arts may never have existed before.

 Don’t Miss the Best of We Are The Mighty